FaisalAl-Tameemi/web-dev-foundations/content/__ch2_50_basic_html_tags.md

 The `<body>` tag is where we will place the content that we want to display within our page.
 This means all the `<p>` tags and the `<a>` tags go into the `<body>` tag.

+The goal of HTML tags is to be as descriptive as possible of the content they contain.
+This is what we refer to as __Semantic Tags__.

 ----

 ## Resources & Links